 Have More Time?

-If you are planning more than a day trip to Monterey and have a bit more time to play around with, then there are lots of options available to you.
+If you are planning more than one day in Monterey, then there are lots of options available to you.
 For instance, you could take one day to head south and explore the incredible Big Sur region, famous for its stunning vistas and beautiful natural scenery.
 There are few places on the west coast more gorgeous.

 You could also head out onto the water and maybe go on a whale watching tour!
 There is a possibility to see Humpback, Blue and even Orca whales throughout the year and you always stand the chance to enjoy seeing some dolphins basking in their natural habitat.